milomedia/tilix/_drafts/innovation-assists.md

 The most important stage of an Assist is orientation as it shapes our observations and helps establish a framework for decision-making and action.

 In this stage, Tilix uses [five perspectives (inspired by Strategyzer)](https://www.strategyzer.com/blog/5-tools-for-new-business-success) to help navigate towards success.
-This typically means going from business idea (new market, improving a business unit, new technology, etc.) to an ROI with the minimum amount of time and money wasted.
+This typically means going from a business idea (new market, improving a business unit, new technology, etc.) to an ROI without spending too much time and money.
 This requires a value proposition with unique selling points, which is embedded in a business model that can scale and generate profits.
 The right timing and environment are key, with an aligned team for sound execution.

 ![](http://www.tilix.uk.s3.amazonaws.com/forestry/success.jpg)